roscolil/whitespace-leader/README.md

 # whitespace-leader

-Atom package to create space between active line and bottom of text editor.
+Atom package to create space between active line and bottom of text editor window.

-This will save you writing code at the bottom of the screen.
+It is essentially a scroll offset to allow you to control the vertical position of the cursor.